 The Medical Reserve Corps

-The Medical Reserve Corps (MRC) is a national network of local groups of volunteers engaging the local communities to strengthen public health, reduce vulnerability, build resilience, and improve preparedness, response and recovery capabilities.
-The MRC network comprises nearly 1,000 community-based units and almost 20,000 volunteers located throughout the United States and its territories.
+The Medical Reserve Corps (MRC) is national network of local groups of volunteers engaging the local communities to strengthen public health, reduce vulnerability, build resilience, and improve preparedness, response, and recovery capabilities.
+The MRC network comprises nearly 800 community-based units and more than 200,000 volunteers located throughout the United States and its territories.